node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 to recompile any native libraries it tries to do so as a "nobody" user and often fails to get access to certain directories.
 This causes alarming warnings that look like errors... but only sometimes are errors.
-Allowing node-gyp to run as root using this flag avoids this - or rather shows up any real errors instead.
+Allowing node-gyp to run as root using this flag avoids this - or rather, shows up any real errors instead.

 For alternative install options, see the [main installation instructions](../getting-started/installation.html#install-node-red).

 #### BBB specific nodes